foldda/rda/README.md

 ## The Problem To Address

-Reliable cross-program data exchange, such as between two systems from different vendors, or an IoT device and its control console, are often more difficult to implement and maintain, as these programs may have incompatible data models due to their separate development cycles and evolving business requirements.
+Reliable cross-program data exchange, such as between two systems from different vendors, or an IoT device and its control console, are often difficult to implement and maintain, as these programs normally have incompatible data models due to their separate development cycles and evolving business requirements.
 Normally it requires building custom, dedicated pipelines to connect the communicating parties, using either an 'agreed' format (i.e. a schema) for the data exchange or having programmed logic in the pipelines to do the data conversion.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>